secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 For example if a current standard personal computer can encrypt with 1 GiB/s, a constrained device would be all devices that can only perform the same cryptography operation with less than 10 MiB/s.
 Resources can be everything important for cryptography like dedicated cryptography hardware, instruction sets, memory, power consumption, storage space, communication bandwidth, latency etc.
 The SCC considers only **constrained** and **non-constrained** for its standardized security levels.
-Further levels with finer constrained resource definitions can be added by other organizations.
+Further levels with other constrained resource definitions can be added by other organizations.

 **Summary: constrained, non-constrained**